Avoid spoiling your child! Learn how to teach kids gratitude and practice thankfulness for the abundance they have.

 When terrible things happen, it’s so easy to feel like most of the world is just as bad, or that there’s not enough good to balance the negativity in your life.

-And just as important, thank your kids for everything they’ve given you.
-This might mean thanking them for the impromptu hug in the morning, or for the artwork they drew for you.
+And just as important, thank them for everything they’ve given you.
+This might mean saying thank you for the impromptu hug in the morning, or for the artwork they drew for you.

 Because we do have so much to be grateful for.
 I’m sitting here typing on a computer with a heater on and all my meals planned out for the week.
-Even if we’re struggling through challenges, let’s remind ourselves of everything else we have.
+Even if we’re struggling through challenges, we can always remind ourselves of all that we are blessed with.

 Get more tips: